dioxus-transition

 Don't like them?
 Set default-features = false and roll your own 🧘

-Use any CSS class name as kind.
-All that matters is you provide these two classes:
+A kind is just a CSS class prefix, so use whatever name you like — all that matters is you provide these two classes:

 📁 Repo & Contributions